 The Inquiry set up in response to the Havelock North water supply contamination released a report in 2017, signalling possible future changes to the treatment and supply of drinking water in New Zealand.
-We will be actively following the Government's response to the Inquiry's recommendations.
+We will be actively following the Government's response to the Inquiry's recommendations, including working with other Councils in the Wellington Region to engage directly on the options the Government may consider for future water entities.
+The Minister has indicated the Government is considering, amongst other matters, the establishment of large scale water entities to replace Council delivery of water services.
 In the meantime, we will continue to be vigilant in how we manage our town water supply.

 Wairarapa is vulnerable to a range of natural hazards.
-Therefore, we need to make sure our water supply infrastructure can withstand a major emergency.
+Therefore, we need to make sure o water supply infrastructure can withstand a major emergency.